dynamsoft-docs/document-normalizer-docs/programming/cplusplus/api-reference/image-data-v1.0.0.md

 `[in] format` The image pixel format used in the image byte array.

-`[in] orientation` The orientation of the image data.
-The value is the angle that the image needs to be rotated clockwise so it shows correctly on the display in its natural orientation.
-It can be 0, 90, 180, or 270.

 ## ~CImageData()

-Destructor of a `CImageData` class.
+Destructor of a `CCImageData` class.

 ```cpp
 dynamsoft::core::CImageData::~CImageData()